Coronavirus: A close look at Israel's challenges after the pandemic

 What's ahead for Israel after coronavirus?
-A new report by the Taub Center for Social Policy maps out the challenges and opportunities Israel faces in the coming years in the fields of macroeconomics, the labor market, welfare, education and health.
+A new report by the Taub Center for Social Policy maps out the challenges and opportunities Israel faces in the coming years in the fields of macroeconomics, the labor market, welfare, education, health and population.

 Israel's GDP per capita decreased in 2020 by 4.3% and returned to its 2016 level, the report said.
 However, if the rapid immunization process continues, rapid GDP growth of 6.3% in 2021 and 5.8% in 2022 could bring GDP per capita close to what was expected before coronavirus.